asreview/asreview/docs/source/guides/activelearning.rst

 4. The annotator screens this record and provides a label, relevant or irrelevant.
-The newly labeled record is moved to the training data set and it’s back to step 1.
+The newly labeled record is moved to the training data set and it’s back to the previous step.

 .. figure:: ../../images/RITL.png
    :alt: Researcher in the Loop